sdb/xsbt-filter/README.md

 The xsbt-filter project provides the necessary functionality for filtering resources in an [sbt](https://github.com/harrah/xsbt) project.
-The plugin's functionality is similar to Maven's [resource filtering](http://maven.apache.org/plugins/maven-resources-plugin/examples/filter.html) mechanism.
+The plugin's functionality is similar to Maven's [resource filtering](http://maven.apache.org/plugins/maven-resources-plugin/examples/filter.html) mechanism and is useful when migrating Maven projects that depend heavily on resource filtering.

 ## Requirements

 * sbt 0.11.0 or later

 ## Overview

 This plugin scans your resources (e.g `src/main/resources`, `src/test/resources`) for variables (surrounded by `${` and `}`) and replaces them with values which can come from the system properties, your project properties and filter resources.